Does Titanium Rust or Tarnish?

 Care and Maintenance of Titanium

-Cleaning: Simply washing titanium with warm soapy water is usually sufficient to remove dirt or oils that accumulate over time.
+Do regular cleaning of your titanium jewelry.
+Simply washing titanium with warm soapy water is usually sufficient to remove dirt or oils that accumulate over time.

-Avoid Harsh Chemicals: While titanium is highly resistant to corrosion, it’s best to avoid exposure to harsh chemicals like chlorine or bleach, which can dull the metal’s finish over time.
+While titanium is highly resistant to corrosion, it’s best to avoid exposure to harsh chemicals like chlorine or bleach, which can dull the metal’s finish over time.

 Conclusion